jinikeda/WATTE_v3/README.md

 <p style="text-align: left;"><strong>Figure.1</strong> Baseline delineation: three methods in Grand Bay, MS and AL</p>

 Grand Bay has a complex marine-dominated embayment system.
 There is a general consistency between the three baseline definitions; however, there are also local differences.
 The based on moving-average isopleth overlooks along the western edge of the protruding landform in the center of the image.
 The method based on a one-way scan doesn’t capture the local embayment in the center of the image due to the northward scanning terminating before reaching the local embayment.
-The two small islands in the eastern portion of the image are captured by the one-way scan but not the back-barrier shoreline because of the terminating northward scan.
+The one-way scan captures the two small islands in the eastern portion of the image but not the back-barrier shoreline because of the terminating northward scan.
 The two automated methods cannot fully capture such complex geometry.
 The user can adjust the input parameters or use a manual definition shoreline (baseline) at that time.

 #### Calculate attenuation over transects ####
 ![Transects](https://github.com/jinikeda/WATTE_v3/blob/main/Photo/Figure3.png "")